snonux/foo.zone/gemfeed/2026-01-01-using-supernote-nomad-offline.md

 ## The Joy of Being Offline

-In a world of constant connectivity, the Supernote Nomad offers a sanctuary.
-By keeping it offline, I can focus on my thoughts and notes without compromise of my privacy.
+I keep my Supernote Nomad offline at all times.
+No Wi-Fi, no cloud sync, just me and my notes.
+And honestly, it's great.

-One of the most significant advantages of keeping Wi-Fi off is the battery life.
-The Supernote Nomad can last a week, on a single charge when it's not constantly searching for a network.
-This makes it a good companion for long trips or intense note-taking sessions.
+With Wi-Fi off, the battery lasts about a week on a single charge (how convenient :-)).

-Privacy was my main concern.
-By not syncing my notes to Retta's cloud service, I retain full ownership and control over my data.
-There's no risk of my personal thoughts and ideas being accessed or mined by third parties.
-It's a simple and effective way to ensure my privacy.
+Privacy was my main concern, though.
+I don't sync anything to Retta's cloud, so my notes stay mine.
+No one's reading or mining my stuff.
+Simple as that.

 [![A picture of the Supernote Nomad](./using-supernote-nomad-offline/nomad2.jpg "A picture of the Supernote Nomad")](./using-supernote-nomad-offline/nomad2.jpg)